Road signs in Greece

 Signs follow the general European conventions concerning the use of shape and colour, for every sign category.
 Signs indicating dangers are triangular with a red border, those giving orders are almost all circular (white on blue for mandatory instructions, black on white with a red border for prohibitions), and those providing information are rectangular.
 Most signs use pictograms to convey their particular meaning.

 As is customary in European countries, all signs are partly or fully reflectorized or are provided with their own night-time illumination.
-Signs used for temporary regulations may have an orange background colour.
+Signs used for temporary regulations may have an bright orange background colour.